KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 See [worker-pool-design.md](pipeline/worker-pool-design.md) for architecture details.

-**Current focus: P9.4** — Performance dashboard
+**Current focus: Post-P9 validation** — Stabilize and adopt performance tooling

-- Define a concise dashboard metric set shared by benchmark, progress, and logs views
+- Verify dashboard output readability against real run-history volume in local and CI contexts
-- Surface overall and per-stage duration/resource trends from persisted run history
+- Keep benchmark/progress/dashboard metric definitions aligned as new run metadata fields are added
-- Add a lightweight summary view suitable for contributor triage and release checks
+- Use dashboard output in release-check flows and contributor triage guidance

 ---